-Master Password.
-An attacker may be able to compromise the master password of a user, which can be done through different ways such as guessing, phishing, shoulder-surfing, etc. The compromisation of a trusted computer is also equivalent to losing the master password because the only purpose of having the master password is to retrieve K_2 from BluePass server, which can be directly extract K_2 from a trusted computer.
+Master password.
+An attacker may be able to compromise the master password of a user, which can be done through different ways such as guessing, phishing, shoulder-surfing, etc. The compromisation of a trusted computer is also equivalent to losing the master password because the attacker can directly extract K_2 from the trusted computer.
 In such scenarios, the attacker is able to obtain key K_2 .
-However, if the attacker does not have the password vault of the user, K_2 is merely a meaningless token and the security of BluePass holds.
+However, if the attacker does not have the password vault of the user, K_2 is merely a meaningless long string and the security of BluePass holds.
 Besides, the user is able to change the master password and re-generate a new key pair.

-Mobile Device.
+Mobile device.
 If an attacker gains access to the mobile device by either compromising the device or stealing the device, it may be able to access the encrypted password vault and the encryption key K_1 .
+If backing up on cloud is enabled, an attacker may also access the encrypted password vault by breaching the cloud provider.
 However, without the decryption key K_2 , the attacker cannot decrypt the site passwords from the encrypted password vault.
-Unlike cloud-based password managers, BluePass does not keep master password and the vault on the same storage, thus obtaining K_2 together with the password vault is not practical.
-Moreover, the mobile phone itself may have its own protection, such as an unlock code or fingerprint verification, and remote data erasal.
+Moreover, the mobile phone itself may have its own protection, such as an unlock code or fingerprint verification.
+Nowadays It is also not uncommon that the mobile phone is associated with an online account, through which the user can de-activate the mobile phone and delete the stored data.

-4.2 Data Breach and Brute-Force Attacks
+4.2.
+Data Breach and Brute-force Attacks